-During the service planning meeting immediately following the youth's 14th birthday, the transition plan will be created.
-The transition plan will be enhanced over time until the youth leaves substitute care or ages out of care.
+During the service planning meeting immediately following the youth's 14th birthday, the transition plan will be enhanced over time until the youth leaves substitute care or ages out of care.
 The plan must address the issues that are important for the youth as he or she leaves care and enters the adult world.
-DFPS, 4Kids Youth Achievement Specialist (YAS) worker, and the Network Provider will work together to initiate the discussion and development of the youth's transition plan.
+4Kids Youth Achievement Specialist (YAS), and the Network Provider will work together to initiate the discussion and development of the youth's transition plan.
 At the first service plan meeting following the youth's 14th birthday the Transitioning to Successful Adulthood section will be addressed.
 The youth will have the opportunity to invite anyone in their support system to all Circles of Support and service planning meetings.

-DFPS, 4Kids YAS worker, and Network Provider will:
+4Kids YAS, and the Network Provider will:

-- Ensure Transitioning to Successful Adulthood section of the Child Plan of Service is discussed and developed with the youth during all service plan meetings following the youth's 14th birthday. - Inform the youth that a Family Group Decision Making (FGDM) staff member will further discuss Circle of Support with them when he or she turns age16.
+- Ensure Transitioning to Successful Adulthood section of the Child Plan of Service is discussed and developed with the youth during all individual child service plan meetings following the youth's 14th birthday. - Inform the youth that the YAS will further discuss Circle of Support with them when he or she turns age16. - Continue to discuss and document the Transitioning to Successful Adulthood section of the Child Plan of Service and progress with the youth over time during face-to-face visits, subsequent individual child service planning meetings, and Circle of Support (COS).